N-Angleton/Etchify/README.md

 ## Description

-The website emulates traditional etchings by processing user uploaded images.
-Users are able to customize the produced image through a variety of settings, though the decision making process is streamlined, so that the user need only make essential choices and can optionally explore more advanced settings.
+Etchify is single page website that creates etchings of user uploaded photos.
+This is achieved through line recongition and shading that matches the percieved luminosity of the original image.
+Users are able to customize the produced etching through a variety of settings, though the decision making process is streamlined, so that the user need only make essential choices and can optionally explore more advanced settings.

 ## Live